faceyspacey/respond-framework-docs-old/docs/co-located-components.md

 ## Conclusion

-Callbacks are guaranteed to run because they are merged at just the right time into a route that's already executing.
-In other words, **the plane is being built while it's flying.**
+Callbacks (and middleware) are guaranteed to run because they are merged at just the right time into a route that's already executing.
+In other words, **the plane is being built while it's flying!**

 Co-located components will only be ever be available along side its route dependencies.
 Even if you navigate to another route--and the component is still showing--it will still have access to all the state from when it first loaded.